onlyoneknife/cubesat/README.md

 Copyright (C) 2015  Brandon Borden, Stefan Damkjar, Taeho Kang, and Peng Zhang

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the <a href="http://www.gnu.org/licenses/gpl-2.0.html">GNU General Public License</a> as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.